|

 aged 21.
 His application was rejected

-due to his age but he kept trying and finally made it in 1940.
-His first job came a year later, assisting
+due to his age, but he kept trying and finally made it onto the list in 1940.
+His first job was assisting Thomas

 Roberts at Birmingham on the 2nd of August 1955 and Ernest Harding at